-Any business big or small has reoccurring payments.
-Whether it’s paper for the office or raw materials for construction, there is a need to consistently buy the same things, over and over again.
+Any business, big or small, has recurring payments.
+Whether it’s paper for the office or raw materials for construction, there is a need to consistently buy the same items, over and over again.
 It can be a timely and costly process, especially if you’re running a small operation.

-The good news is there are mechanisms in place to simplify the logistics and planning for both parties involved.
-One of them is called a blanket purchase order and it exists to make everyone’s job a little easier.
+The good news is there are mechanisms in place to simplify the logistics and planning for everyone involved.
+One of them is called a blanket purchase order, and it exists to make your job a little easier.

-- A blanket purchase order is a long-term contract for reoccurring orders with multiple payments.
+- A blanket purchase order is a long-term contract for recurring orders with multiple payments.

 - A BPO should include important details like quantity, date, PO number, and description.